saucelabs/sauce-docs/docs/api-testing/mark3/quick-start/the-vault.md

 ---
 id: the-vault
-title: "Use the Vault (Resuable Variables / Code Snippets)"
+title: "Storing Reusable Variables and Code Snippets with the Vault"
-sidebar_label: Vault
+sidebar_label: Using the Vault
 description: "The vault allows you to store variables and code snippets that can be used across an entire project."
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The vault allows you to store variables and code snippets to use in your tests in one project, or across all projects.
+The vault feature allows you to store variables and code snippets to use in your tests in one project, or across all projects.

 <!--[Explanation Video](https://www.youtube.com/watch?v=cBNMi30Fj9Q)-->

-## Vault Overview

 You can access the vaults in one of two ways: